jonathanpberger/design-testing-aed/deck.md

 # Towards a Theory & Methodology of <br/> Test-Driven Design

-Jonathan Berger, 2015
+Jonathan Berger, 2016

-Lean UX NYC
+For Thoughtbot, with <3

 ---